polkascan/py-substrate-metadata-docs/docs/polymesh_mainnet/polymeshcontracts.md

 ---------
 ### InLenTooLarge
-Input data that a contract passed when making a runtime call was too large.
+Input data that a contract passed when using the ChainExtension was too large.

 ---------
 ### InstantiatorWithNoIdentity